stephengold/Acorus/README.md

 `ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to an action that captures a screenshot and writes it to the sandbox.

+### HelloRecorder

+`ActionApplication` recognizes a "toggle recorder" action to toggle video recording using jMonkeyEngine's `VideoRecorderAppState` class.
+Recorded videos are written to the sandbox.

+`HelloRecorder` binds the F3 key to that action.

 ### TestAcorusDemo